doxa-tech/armada/flagship/README.md

 `docker stack deploy portainer -c portainer.yml`

 You can now access Portainer through the domain specified in `portainer.yml`.
-You can view the state of the stack via `docker service ls` and debug a service using `docker service ps <name>`.
+You can view the state of the stack via `docker service ls`, display a service using `docker service ps <name>`, and get live logs with `docker service logs -f <name>`.

 ## Labelize nodes